-It is important to know that your sense of commitment determines the value that will be given to you no matter what place you hold in an organization.
+It is important to know that your sense of commitment determines the value that will be given you regardless of the place that is yours in an organization.
 It is this same factor that differentiates you and it is the differentiation that makes you climb the ladder.

-It is a mistake to believe that technique or knowledge is enough to make a must in a competitive environment.
-Your master card is differentiation thanks to what you are ready to give of yourself.
+It is a mistake to believe that technology or knowledge is enough to make oneself inevitable in a competitive environment.
+Your master card is the differentiation through what you are willing to give of yourself.

-A work contract is a marriage contract.
-Have you ever seen a happy marriage that holds a lifetime without the mutual commitment of the partners?
-Make sure you give your partner (business) everything they need to be happy and they will give you as much in return.
+An employment contract is a marriage contract.
+Have you ever seen a happy marriage that lasts a lifetime without mutual commitment of the partners?
+Make sure to give your partner (company) everything she needs to be happy and she will give you so much in return.

-Student, jobseeker and employee: alone in the labor market?
-You do not have the opportunity or the habit of being advised?
+Student, jobseeker and employee: face on the job market?
+Do not have the opportunity or the habit of being advised?

-Emmac-corporation , concerned about your job and your future career, now offers you the opportunity to be accompanied and assisted according to your needs, to a job or for your fulfillment at work.
-We provide you with effective support by combining availability and exchange to develop with you a relationship of trust and proximity.
+Emmac-corporation, concerned about your job and your professional future, now offers you the opportunity to be accompanied and assist according to your needs, towards a job or for your fulfillment at work.
+We give you effective support by combining availability and exchange in order to develop with you a relationship of trust and proximity.

-To guarantee your professional success in the face of the requirements of the job market, we offer you several offers to boost your job search and your career.
+To guarantee your professional success in meeting the demands of the job market, we offer you several offers to boost your job search and career.

-* looking for a job in relation to their skills and aspirations,
+* Seeking employment in relation to their skills and aspirations,

-* wishing to build or develop a career or career plan,
+* Wishing to build or develop his career or professional project,

-* wishing to develop their managerial skills, either through personality and aptitude tests, or as part of a specific support.
+* Wishing to develop his managerial skills, either through personality and aptitude tests or as part of a specific accompaniment.

 Our offers are as follows:

-* Take the advantage of distinguishing yourself from other lots by having Emmac-corporation assisting you in writing your resume.
+* Take advantage of you stand out from the other lots of resume by having you attended by Emmac-corporation in writing your resume.

-* Present a quality CV encourages reading, increases your chances of getting an interview, it passes the stage of sorting and makes the recruiter want to meet you.
+* Presenting a quality CV encourages reading, increases your chances of winning an interview, passes the sorting step and makes the recruiter want to meet you.

 2- Know yourself to sell better:

-Emmac-corporation analyzes these different traits and gives you personalized advice so you can better take advantage of your personal characteristics during a recruitment interview.
-These tips will also help you understand the strengths you need to help you sell better and go beyond your limits.
+Emmac-corporation analyzes these different traits and gives you personalized advice so that you can better take advantage of your personal characteristics during a recruitment interview.
+These tips will also help you understand the strengths you need to leverage to sell yourself and your limits.

-3- Realize your skills portfolio and know how to use it:
+3- Realize its portfolio of skills and know how to use it:

-The skills portfolio is an indispensable tool to guarantee your employability by identifying your skills.
-It allows you to prepare a job search, a job interview, negotiate a professional change and think about a new direction, etc. ….
+The skills portfolio is an indispensable tool to ensure your employability by identifying your skills.
+It allows you to prepare a job search, a job interview, negotiate a professional change and think about a new orientation, etc ….

-At first, Emmac-corporation accompanies you for the reconstitution of your personal and professional itinerary, the identification, the description and the analysis of your training achievements and personal, social and professional experiences.
-Then you will learn how to use the portfolio of skills to carry out your professional projects.
+First of all, Emmac-corporation will help you to reconstruct your personal and professional itinerary, identify, describe and analyze your learning and personal, social and professional experiences.
+Then you will learn how to leverage the skills portfolio to achieve your professional projects.

-Take stock of your assets and the difficulties encountered in your job search to make it more efficient.
+Take stock of your strengths and the difficulties encountered in your job search in order to make it more efficient.
 Emmac-corporation helps you define what is important for you to do first to revitalize your job search:

-5- Inventory of your professional interests and your motivations for guidance in career guidance or career:
+5- Inventory of your professional interests and motivations for guidance in career guidance:

 This diagnosis allows you to have key elements for your career guidance.